ozgurd5/CasinoPixi/README.md

 -index.html<br/>
 -pixi.min.js<br/>
 -gameFrontEnd.js<br/>
--gameHandler.js<br/>
 -gameLogic.js<br/>
+-gameStates.js<br/>
 -ozgurButton.js<br/>
+-ozgurSlot.js<br/>
 -ozgurSprite.js<br/>
 -ozgurText.js<br/>
 server.js<br/>
 user-data.json

 public: Includes files that will be sent to the client side.
-Actually only index.html is being sent to the client side.

 index.html: Includes every script in public folder and is being sent to the client side.

 pixi.min.js: Pixi.js library.

-gameFrontEnd.js: Creates sprites and texts that will be manipulated by gameAnimation.js and gameLogic.js.
+gameFrontEnd.js: Creates sprites and texts that will be manipulated by gameLogic.js and their respective classes.

+gameLogic.js: Responsible for data transfer with the server.
+Sends player input to the server which is the play button click and bet amount.
+Receives spin results and current credits from the server.
+Also manages game states.

 gameStates.js: Creates PIXI application.
-Keeps state data, game’s current state and event handler.
+Keeps state data, game’s current state, event handler and tickers.

 - STARTED: Game started but didn't take "credits" from the server
 - IDLE: Ready to play
 - PLAYED: Player pressed play button, waiting respond from server
 - ANIMATION: Sever responded, animations are playing

-gameLogic.js: Responsible for data transfer with the server.
-Sends player input to the server which is the play button click and bet amount.
-Receives spin results and current credits from the server.
-Also manages game states.

-ozgurButton.js = Custom class for buttons.

-ozgurSprite.js = Custom class for sprites.

-ozgurText.js = Custom class for texts.
+ozgurButton.js: Custom class for buttons. ozgurSlot.js: Custom class for slots. ozgurSprite.js: Custom class for sprites. ozgurText.js: Custom class for texts.

+Custom Classes: They encapsulate pixi objects, set their anchors to their centers and include their animation logic.

 server.js: Starts server, sends index.html to the client in the beginning.
 Generates slots, calculates win situation, calculates win amount and send them to the client side.